By adopting the OKR methodology, Agile Lab goes beyond the well-known limits of most organizations which are based on a command-and-control model.

-As a matter of fact, most of traditional organizations deal with slow decision making processes, difficulties in keeping a high level of innovation and a lack of employees' commitment and ownership.
+As a matter of fact, most of the traditional organizations deal with slow decision-making processes, difficulties in keeping a high level of innovation, and a lack of employees' commitment and ownership.

 What are OKRs?

-OKR (Objectives and Key Results) is a goal-setting framework conceived to spread the company's strategy among employees and to support the efficiency in the execution of tasks with a transparent and collaborative approach.
+OKR (Objective and Key Result) is a goal-setting framework conceived to spread the company's strategy among employees and to support the efficiency in the execution of tasks with a transparent and collaborative approach.

 As the name suggests, an OKR is made of an objective and some key results